hyperledger-cacti/cacti/samples/fabric/fabric-cli/readme.md

    ```
    You should see an error message like `Error: the asset a04 does not exist`.

-**The following sequence of operations will illustrate transfers and recoveries of a bond (non-fungible) asset.**
+**The following sequence of operations will illustrate transfers and recoveries of token (fungible) assets.**

 18. Verify that `alice` in `network1` owns `10000` tokens as follows:
    ```bash